Hughav92/PhD_Thesis_Obsidian_Vault/Methods/Computational Linguistics/Automatic Terminology Recognition (ATR)/Methods/Automatic Terminology Recognition Methods.md

 #methods #atr #automatic-terminology-recognition

-[[@astrakhantsevATR4SToolkitStateart2018]] outlines several methods for ATR that they have included in their ATR4S toolbox.
+[[@astrakhantsevATR4SToolkitStateart2018]] outlines several methods for [[Automatic Terminology Recognition|ATR]] that they have included in their ATR4S toolbox.
 They group these into several categories:

 # Methods Based on Occurrences Frequencies